MinterTeam/minter-link-protocol/README.md

 type Data struct {
   Type      byte
   Data      []byte
-  Payload   []byte       // optional
+  Payload   []byte
-  Nonce     *uint64      // optional
-  GasPrice  *uint8       // optional
-  GasCoin   *[10]byte    // optional
-}
+  Nonce     *uint64      // optional, client app can autofill it GasPrice  *uint8       // optional, client app can autofill it GasCoin   *uint32      // optional, client app can autofill it }
 ```

-Optional fields should be kept in the RLP structure but may have value of empty list `[ 0xc0 ]`.

 Data field is the same as Data of Minter transaction.
 It is described in the [docs](https://docs.minter.network/#section/Transactions)

 #### Query params